secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 ### Output of readable Secure Crypto Config

-- [ ] TODO Output of current SCC integrated in crypto library.
+- [x] TODO Output of current SCC integrated in crypto library.
 Method like "printUsedSCC()" with output that shows if it is a validate SCC
-- [ ] TODO In case of own derived version e.g. from a company from the original SCC it could be the case that there is no signature to check
+- [x] TODO In case of own derived version e.g. from a company from the original SCC it could be the case that there is no signature to check

-A possibility to check the used Secure Crypto Config for validity should be provided.
-This can be done by testing the signature of the provided file for validity.
+A possibility to check the used Secure Crypto Config for validity of a given signature must be given.
+The Interface provides a method to check if the used Secure Crypto Configs are valid or not.
+If all Secure Crypto Configs signatures are valid the method will return a positive/true result.
+If not, at least one Secure Crypto Config has no valid signature.
+The name of the corresponding Secure Crypto Config will be returned inside a failure message.
-If it is a self-derived version from the original Secure Crypto Config than it could also be possible that there is no signature provided that could be checked for validity.
+If it is a self-derived version from the original Secure Crypto Config then it could also be possible that there is no need to provide and check a signature.

 ## TODOs